-No - the financial returns in the visualization represent direct return over investment for farmers utilizing a partial enterprise budget methodology.
-The sensitivity analysis in Appendix A of the technical documentation does include opportunity cost to show how that may alter the SROI.
+Yes.
 The opportunity cost considered is that of annual row crops - corn and soybeans.
 To see how the partial enterprise budget returns on corn and soybeans compare to our estimate of PFG, we pull FINBIN and USDA reports over the past several years to track how net returns vary.
-We see that the opportunity cost can range from \$0 - \$300+ per acre per year depending on the year.
-This leads to a wide range of potential on-farm economic net benefits to the farmer adopting PFG, but even when the largest opportunity cost of corn and soybeans is included the SROI remains greater than \$1, suggesting a still promising investment opportunity.
+Financial returns in the visualization represent net returns on perennial forage production over net returns on corn/ soybean over the past 6 years across 4 states (MN, WI, IA, MO).
+While the average value is used in the visualization, we see that the opportunity cost can range of \$0- \$300+ per acre per year depending on the year.
+This leads to a wide range of potential on-farm economic net benefits to the farmer adopting PFG, but even when the largest opportunity cost of corn and soybeans is included the net benefits to the farmer are positive, suggesting a still promising investment opportunity.